Walkerville Brewery: First phase

-Williams commissioned architect Thomas Price in 1846 to erect buildings in Fuller Street, including malthouse, store and other buildings, identified as Lots 66 and 67, although Lots 64 and 65 on the other side of Walkerville Terrace (also known as Richmond Road) closer to the Torrens would seem more likely.
-A series of tunnels running down to the Torrens from Fuller Street and Warwick Street served as cellars (filled in c.
+Williams commissioned architect Thomas Price in 1846 to erect buildings, including malthouse, store and other buildings on William St (now Walkerville Tce) Lot 41.
+A series of three tunnels running to the Torrens was used as cellars.
+The "tunnel to Warwick St" story has elsewhere been debunked, and identified as nothing but drains. (filled in c.
 1970 preparatory to erecting the Highways Department building).
-The "tunnel" story has elsewhere been debunked, and identified as nothing but drains.
+James Thompson was the brewer.
+Another brewery was constructed before 1855 on Lots 66 and 67,.
+It was initially owned by James Thomson and George Ball was brewer, who with George Huntley took over the brewery in 1868.

-Williams was found insolvent 1851, but had his certificate annulled in 1853.
-At some stage there was another brewery on Lot 41, Walkerville, on land purchased by N. P. Levi in October 1842, but whether part of this history is as yet not determined.
-Edmund Levi, brother of Philip, the property's owner, took over management of Walkerville Brewery in 1853, leasing it to one James Thomson.
+Williams was found insolvent 1851, but had his certificate annulled in 1853 and died 1857.
+Lot 41 was purchased by Nathaniel.
+P. Levi in October 1842.
+Edmund Levi, (son of N. P. Levi who died 1843) took over management of Walkerville Brewery in 1853, leasing it to one James Thomson, brewer and proprietor of nearby Sussex Arms Inn.

 In January 1860 fire destroyed the malthouse, which had been leased to Richard Goss (died 1869), who sold malt to Simms as well as to Thomson.
 In 1854 Thomson relinquished his share of the business and in October left the partnership to White & Phillips who shortly went bankrupt.
 Thomson was found insolvent in 1864 and jailed for two months.
 He was not clearly related to James Turnbull Thomson, brewer and founder of Balhannnah, who had more than his share of financial failures.